jyrienstra/WeatherData/README.md

 #Installation:
 Website:
--Make sure your system meets all the requirements of laravel https://laravel.com/docs/5.4/installation
+  - Make sure your system meets all the requirements of laravel https://laravel.com/docs/5.4/installation
--Pull the master brange using git
+  - Pull the master brange using git
--Create a database
+  - Create a database
--Import database/thema2.2.sql in the database
+  - Import database/thema2.2.sql in the database
-	Optional:
+  - Optional:
-	-You can also run php artisan migrate (but some migrations are missing)
+    - You can also run php artisan migrate (but some migrations are missing)
-	-After this seed the database with data: php artisan db:seed
+    - After this seed the database with data: php artisan db:seed
--Change the .env.example to .env and change the settings
+  - Change the .env.example to .env and change the settings
--Generate a key using: php artisan key:generate
+  - Generate a key using: php artisan key:generate
--Run the website using: php artisan serve
+  - Run the website using: php artisan serve
--Register an test account at /register
+  - Register an test account at /register
--Login and view the website
+  - Login and view the website

 Development:
 In the website folder
--Download composer and set it in your enviroment variables.
+  - Download composer and set it in your enviroment variables.
--composer install
+  - composer install
--composer update
+  - composer update